How To Know If Bidders Are Real Or Fake?

 3.

-Take a look at bidding patterns, it can be quite telling if bidding patterns are off or inconsistently rising. (unless bid increments are in place) Keep an eye out on items that bids rise quickly & by large increments.
+Take a look at bidding patterns, it can be quite telling if bidding patterns are off or inconsistently rising. (unless bid increments are in place) Keep an eye out on items where the bids rise quickly & by large increments.
 These should be monitored & watched for false or fake bidders with no intention of actually coming home with the item.

 4.